Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Gaussian additive regression with unknown precision

 In the Gaussian case, the conditional posterior $\Pi((g+1)^{-1}\mid Y,\xi)$ is no longer a conjugate update of the tCCH prior.
-Nonetheless, it can be simplified with certain hyperparameter specifications of the tCCH prior, and sampling from $\Pi((g+1)^{-1}\mid Y,\xi)$ can be easily executed by introducing auxiliary variables.
-In particular, the beta-prime prior provides an exact sampling scheme from a beta distribution; see \citet{jeong2021bayesian}.
-The remaining specification of the joint posterior can easily be derived by direct calculations as
+Nonetheless, it can be simplified with certain hyperparameter specifications of the tCCH prior, and sampling from $\Pi((g+1)^{-1}\mid Y,\xi)$ can be efficiently performed by introducing auxiliary variables.
+In particular, the beta-prime prior provides an exact sampling scheme from the beta distribution; see \citet{jeong2021bayesian}.
+The remaining specifications of the joint posterior can be derived through direct calculations as

-The marginal posterior of $\xi$, $\Pi(\xi\mid Y)$, is easily obtained from the above expressions of the marginal likelihood.
+The marginal posterior of $\xi$, $\Pi(\xi\mid Y)$, can be readily obtained from the expressions for the marginal likelihood provided above.